sruthi-marpu/practical-aspnetcore/projects/htmx/Readme.md

 * [trigger-load-2](trigger-load-2)

-  This example shows how to use HTMX `hx-trigger="load delay:1s"` with `hx-swap="outerHTML"` functionalities to create self updating element.
+  This example shows how to use HTMX `hx-trigger="load"` with `delay:1s` event modifier and `hx-swap="outerHTML"` functionalities to create self updating element.

 * [trigger-once](trigger-once)